Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 Allows to select the band range picked up by [Shrikes](../../stores/air_to_ground/missiles/shrike.md).

+> 💡 DCS does not include any Shrike variant
-> 💡 Not all variants support band switching.
+> that does support band switching.

 ## Rudder Pedal Adjustment Crank